-The measures of success is that the future supply solutions will reduce fuel-use $CO_2$ emissions and be feasible from both a business, social and consumereconomic point of view.
-These aims support Aalborg council's goal of cutting greenhouse gas emissions by 40% in 2020 and becoming fossil free in 2050.
+The success of the project is based on the reduced CO_2 emissions from future energy supply that supports business and consumers in an economically feasible way.
+These aims support Aalborg council's goal of cutting greenhouse gas emissions by 40% in 2020 and becoming fossil free by2050.

-The overall aim of Aalborg District Heating is a diversified strategy aiming at several technologies and smaller units, to minimise risks in the system.
-Another aim is to to utilize the local resources available from companies, industries, cooling units, waste treatment etc. In March 2017, Aalborg District Heating released an extensive study in which seven different futureplanning scenarios (to 2035) were examined, each one focusing on various degrees of implemention of the following: large heat pumps, biomass, industrial excess heat, solar thermal and large thermal storages.
+The overall aim of Aalborg District Heating is to create a diversified strategy incorporating several technologies and smaller units, to minimise risks in the system.
+Another aim is to to utilize the local resources available from companies, industries, cooling units, waste treatment etc. In March 2017, Aalborg District Heating released an extensive study in which seven different future-planning scenarios (to 2035) were examined, each one focusing on various degrees of implemention of the following: large heat pumps, biomass, industrial excess heat, solar thermal and large thermal storage.